Furan-2-ylmethanethiol

-Furan-2-ylmethanethiol (2-Furanmethanethiol) is an organic compound containing a furan substituted with a sulfanylmethyl group.
-It is a clear colourless liquid when pure, but it becomes yellow coloured upon prolonged standing.
+Furan-2-ylmethanethiol (2-furanmethanethiol) is an organosulfur compound.
+It is classified as a furan substituted with a methylthiol group.
+It is a colourless liquid, but impure samples can appear yellow.
 It possesses a strong odour of roasted coffee and a bitter taste.
 It is a key component of the aroma of roasted coffee.
 It has been identified as a trigger molecule for parosmia following COVID-19 infection.

 Synthesis

-Furan-2-ylmethanethiol is easily prepared by reacting furfuryl alcohol with thiourea in hydrochloric acid via an intermediate isothiouronium salt which is hydrolized to the thiol by heating with sodium hydroxide.
+Furan-2-ylmethanethiol is prepared by treating furfuryl alcohol with thiourea in hydrochloric acid via an intermediate isothiouronium salt, which is hydrolized to the thiol by heating with sodium hydroxide.